Beth Collins, M.D.

 Phone: (203) 689-5295

 Excessive or disproportionate fat deposits can generally detract from your appearance and make you look unhealthy or out of shape.
-Liposuction performed by Guilford board-certified plastic surgeon Dr. Beth Collins effectively sculpts away excess body fat to help you achieve a slimmer, more proportional physique.
+Board-certified plastic surgeon Dr. Beth Collins performs liposuction in Guilford to help patients from New Haven to New London and Mystic, CT, achieve a slimmer, more proportional physique by sculpting away areas of excess fat.

 Who Should Get Liposuction?